timurxyz/statefuld/README.md

 * Many of what the points in the Decorator subsection above apply here.
 Except:
 * The order of execution of the Init and Destroy methods in your component relative to their statefuld counterparts will differ between the decorator and the base class cases.
-* Injecting properties via the constructor arguments in your client component/class will not work.
+* Injecting properties via the constructor arguments in your client component/class will not work, it won't even compile (so declaring as normal members or injecting via a module will work)
 * You don't need to bother with the IStatefuld interface, this comes by inheritance.
 * You do need to call the super.ngOnInit() and super.ngOnDestroy to activate the implicit reassign and stash calls.
 See below.
 * In case you control storing/restoring manually then this is your way.
 Forget the below.